-When I was eight, my father suffered a double heart attack and died.
+When I was eight, my father suffered a heart attack and died.
 This felt so unfair.
-The person who’d taught me to read, who’d encouraged me to read books and discover new worlds had gone.
+The person who’d taught me to read, who’d encouraged me to lose myself in books had gone.
 A sense of injustice burned inside me.
-I found its echo in many of the books I read, such as the Chronicles of Narnia, which dealt with good overcoming evil.
+He wasn’t there to support and advise my when I began to write in my teenage years.

-While I never lost my love of reading or murder mysteries, life intervened, namely marriage and making a home.
-When I watched Colin Dexter’s Inspector Morse and Agatha Christie’s Miss Marple on TV in the late 1980s, the urge to write a complex and baffling whodunit returned.
+While I never lost my love of reading or murder mysteries, my writing took a back seat as marriage and making a home took priority.
+The urge to write a complex and baffling whodunit returned when Colin Dexter’s Inspector Morse and Agatha Christie’s Miss Marple appeared on TV in the late 1980s.

 Kent Fisher began to take shape, but it wasn’t until I wrote my first blog, entitled Radio Star, that he came alive.
 The local radio station wanted to interview me about the new ban on smoking in public.
 I wrote a humorous blog to capture the moment.
-Aware that a blog bearing my name might cause problems with my employer, I let Kent Fisher recount my experience and Fisher’s Fables was created.
+Aware that a blog bearing my name might cause problems at work, I let Kent Fisher recount my experience and Fisher’s Fables was created.